The Food You Must Try in Alaska

 Still, Alaska’s overall agricultural scene is relatively small, probably less than the production found in any county of a Midwest farm state.
 As a result, local produce is not widely available in regular grocery stores, and makes infrequent appearances on restaurant menus.

-Check farmer’s markets.
-Alaskan small-scale producers have embraced the street marketing scene with unbridled enthusiasm.
+- Check farmer’s markets.
 Most communities feature a farmer’s market venue, or hold one on special days.
-More than half dozen of these markets are held during the spring-to-fall growing season in Anchorage, for instance, and you’ll find much more than produce for sale—arts and crafts, clothing, unique honeys and sauces and other foods.
-More of these mini-fairs appear every year.
+More than half dozen of these markets are held during the spring-to-fall growing season.
+And in Anchorage, for instance, you’ll find much more than produce for sale—arts and crafts, clothing, unique honeys and sauces, and other foods.
 It’s a great way to go hyper-local and meet real Alaskans!
-Alaska Pacific University holds a weekly farmer’s market on campus with produce from the school’s Matanuska Valley experimental farm and other venders.
-For another unique venue: A popular local bakery—Fire Island Rustic Bakeshop—has launched a weekly market in an old Anchorage city neighborhood.
-Or try picking your own vegies!
+Alaska Pacific University holds a weekly farmer’s market on campus, with produce from the school’s Matanuska Valley experimental farm and other vendors.

-But that’s not why Alaskans harvest gallon after gallon!
-Alaska wild berries—from the sweet alpine blueberries to the tart wetland salmonberries—can be so abundant that it’s like the country has transformed into a gigantic “you pick” farmstead.
-Do not hesitate to park at a highway trailhead and meander into the hills with a bucket or a bag, if visiting from late July through fall.
-In mid-to-late August especially—the literal Alaska berry “sweet spot”—watch for pullouts or trailhead lots jammed with dozens of local vehicles on good weather afternoons.
-It’s your signal the berries are ripe.
+But that’s not why Alaskans harvest gallon after gallon.
+Alaskan wild berries—from the sweet alpine blueberries to the tart wetland salmonberries—can be so abundant that it’s like the country has transformed into a gigantic “you pick” farmstead.
+Don't hesitate to park at a highway trailhead and meander into the hills with a bucket or a bag, if visiting from late July through fall.
+In mid-to-late August especially—the Alaska berry “sweet spot”—watch for pullouts or trailhead lots jammed with local vehicles.
+It’s your signal that the berries are ripe.

-Ripe varieties will range from grey-blue to almost black, depending upon species and immediate growing conditions.
+Ripe varieties will range from grey-blue to almost black, depending on the species and immediate growing conditions.
 Very generally, alpine blueberries grow close to the ground on open slopes and can be surprisingly sweet.
 Mixed among them are gobs of black crowberries, which are bland.
 In open forest glades, look for shrubs and small bushes with blueberries that are tart and tangy, some black-hued and as large as small grapes.
-Avoid all white berries (they are poisonous) and be cautious of single red berries.
+Avoid all white berries (they're poisonous) and be cautious of single red berries.
 Check out our berry primer for more information.
 Spit out any berry that tastes bitter or chalky.

 Alaska has a thriving craft beer scene, with more than 35 microbreweries operating in at least 20 communities around the state.
-These ales, lagers and pilsners are often associated with a specific restaurant or pub.
-Anchorage, in particular, features several popular venues, some with the brewing tanks visible on the other side of a glass wall!
+The ales, lagers, and pilsners are often associated with a specific restaurant or pub.
+Anchorage, in particular, features several popular venues, some with visible brewing tanks.

-Alaska’s climate may not be ideal for vineyards, but that hasn’t stopped a few enterprising vintners from creating a few only-in-Alaska varieties using both imported juice and Alaskan wild berries.
+Alaska’s climate may not be ideal for vineyards, but that hasn’t stopped a few enterprising vintners from creating a few only-in-Alaska varieties, using both imported juice and Alaskan wild berries.
 Check out Bear Creek Winery in Homer for a tour where you can sample blueberry and raspberry wines.
 Denali Winery in Anchorage specializes in crafting personal wines for special order in their South Anchorage facility.
-Try a flight of six wines for $20.
+Try a flight of six wines.

-Alaska’s distillery scene is relatively young, with tasting rooms permitted in the past few years.
-These producers are often mom-and-pop operations, driven by love of the craft, offering intimate settings for sampling their spirits.
+Alaska’s distillery scene is relatively young.
+Producers are often mom-and-pop operations that offer intimate settings for sampling.
 It’s another great way to meet real Alaskans!
-In Alaska’s largest city, the Anchorage Distillery produces a moonshine whisky, gin and several varieties of vodka, often with Alaskan grown grains and wild berries as ingredients.
+In Alaska’s largest city, the Anchorage Distillery produces a moonshine whisky, gin, and several varieties of vodka, often with Alaska-grown grains and wild berries as ingredients.
 Visit the tasting room or take a tour.
+Also check out: